Ficool

 Lencar watched, mesmerized, as Asta pulled the massive, rusted slab of iron from the book.
 The Demon-Slayer Sword.

 The battle from that point was no longer a battle; it was a deletion.
-Asta charged, his feet pounding the earth with raw, unoptimized strength.
-Every chain Revchi tried to throw was dissolved upon contact with the black blade.
+Asta charged, his feet pounding the earth with raw, unrefined strength.
+Every chain Revchi tried to throw dissolved upon contact with the black blade.
 With a final, primal scream, Asta swung the sword flat-side first, launching Revchi into the stone wall with enough force to crack the rock.

 Silence returned to the demon skull.
 Asta stood there, panting, the heavy sword resting on his shoulder.
 Yuno, finally free from the chains, stood up and dusted off his clothes, his eyes immediately going to Asta... and then to Lencar.